What are Held to Maturity Securities?

 - Held to maturity securities are the debt securities, i.e., bonds which the holder has the intention and ability to hold until maturity.
 These are recorded and reported at amortized cost.
 Subsequent changes in market value are ignored since the return is predetermined.

 - Trading securities are debt and equity securities acquired with the intent to profit over the near term.
 Trading securities are reported on the balance sheet at fair value, and the unrealized gains and losses (changes in market value before the securities are sold) are recognized in the income statement.
 Unrealized gains and losses are also known as holding period gains and losses.
 Derivative instruments are considered and treated in the same manner as trading securities.

 - Available for sale securities are debt and equity securities that are not expected to be held-to-maturity or traded in the near term.
 Available for sale securities are reported on the balance sheet at the fair value like trading securities.
 But any unrealized gains and losses are not recognized in the income statement but are reported in other comprehensive income as a part of shareholders’ equity.

 Held to Maturity Securities Video

-This has been a guide to what is Held to maturity securities.
-Here we discuss HTM securities example along with its advantages and disadvantages.
-We also look at differences between Held to Maturity Securities vs Available for Sale Securities.
+This article has been a guide to what is Held to maturity securities.
+Here we discuss the HTM securities example along with its advantages and disadvantages.
+We also look at differences between Held to Maturity Securities vs. Available for Sale Securities.
 You may learn more about basic accounting from the following articles –